sjhloco/ip_auto_lab/data_model/README.md

 ## Notes and Improvements

 Improve the naming format for elements within files and those gained from filter plugins.
 This will make it easier to see where they are from in the templates.\
-Pass all the data model files through python plugins to create the complet data models to be used in the templates.
+Pass all the data model files through python plugins to create the complete data models to be used in the templates.
 By doing that it will simplify the templates and get rid of some of the nesting.\
-The templates needs to be simpler so that it is easy for people with little coding knowledge to be able to update.\
+The templates needs to be simpler so that it is easy for people with little coding knowledge to be able to update.

-The services data model is not as simple and declaritive as would like.
-Rather than editing this to add to these services should probably create new plays so that when a service is to be added that play makes the changes to the services.yml file.
-This will add another layer of abstraction.\
+The services data model is not as simple and declaritive as I would like.
+Rather than editing this to add to these services should probably add another layer of abstraction by creating new plays so that when a service is to be added that play makes the changes to the services.yml file.

 How to integrate with IPAM (netbox)?\
--Do you use the netbox inventory plugin to pull the elements down for interfaces and IPs?\
+-Do you use the netbox inventory plugin to pull the elements down for interfaces, subnet ranges and IPs?\
--Do you build API calls into your own inventory plugin?\
+-Alternatively do you build the API calls to do this into your own inventory plugin?\
--Do you auto-generate how am currently doing and then push that config info to IPAM?\
+-Do you continue to auto-generate the interfaces and addressing and then push that config info to IPAM?

 When I run playbook it fails sometimes on directory deletion so have to rerun.
-Need to investigate why.\
+Need to investigate why.

-Want to deploy by replacing the whole configuration.
-It will be difficult to do as the device configs have to be in the correct exact order.
-How do you handle that?\
+Want to deploy by replacing the whole configuration on a device.
+It will be difficult to do as the device configs have to be in the exact correct order.
+How do you handle:\
--The OS config reorders some elements by lower numeric or alphabetic value such as VLANs or VNIs.\
+-The OS config re-orders some elements by lower numeric or alphabetic value such as VLANs or VNIs.\
--Configuration where it uses hyphen is used, for example the VLANs list.\
+-Configuration where a hyphen is used, for example the VLANs list.\
--Joining together the config snipets when you have different config elements in one snippets that need to be in different locations in the config file?\
+-Joining together the config snipets when you have different config elements in one snippets that need to be in different locations in the config file?

 Going to need to have two types of validation:\
 -Sanity check the input.
-Make sure all formating is correct and the entered values are legitimate before it even tries to build the config snippets.\
+Make sure all formating is correct and the entered values are legitimate before it tries to build the config snippets.\
--Once deployed need to make sure connnectiosn are as expected (LLDP), protocols up (BGP, OSPF) and services functioning (VXLAN, port-channels).
+-Once deployed need to make sure connnections are as expected (LLDP), protocols up (BGP, OSPF) and services functioning (VXLAN, port-channels).